 - As the sole basis for EPA decision-making or making a determination regarding the existence or absence of EJ concerns.

-Does EPA use any filters as a part of the screening process?
+Does EPA use any filters, benchmarks, or thresholds, as a part of interpreting indicators or indexes found in reports, as part of the screening process?

-What were the criteria for including the environmental indicators?
+What were the criteria for including these environmental indicators?

 Why are some datasets older than others?

-Why do you only consider proximity to a facility and not emissions or risk from that facility?
+Why do you only consider proximity to some facilities and not emissions or risk from those facilities?

-EJSCREEN does include some risk estimates, for example, the National Air Toxics Assessment cancer risk, but these are aggregated risks from many sources that do not represent risk estimates for individual facilities.
-EJSCREEN also includes some environmental indicators highlighting potential exposure (e.g., ambient concentrations of PM2.5 and ozone (O3)).
-EJSCREEN uses distance weighted proximity as a proxy for the potential impact of specific types of facilities.
+EJScreen does include some risk estimates, for example, the Air Toxics cancer risk, but these are aggregated risks from many sources that do not represent risk estimates for individual facilities.
+EJScreen also includes some environmental indicators highlighting potential exposure (e.g., ambient concentrations of PM2.5 and ozone (O3)).
+EJScreen uses distance weighted proximity as a proxy for the potential impact of specific types of facilities.
 Site-specific risk estimates would require much more data and analysis, beyond what could be reasonably be included in a national screening tool.

-Why do only certain types of sites have a proximity measure?
+Why do only certain types of facilities or regulated sites have a proximity measure?